 Love Machine (228A Malvern Rd, Prahran), mostly mainstream/gay mixed crowd Saturday and Sunday dance nights on three floors with celebrity DJs and performers.

-Rock City gay party productions does events around town, including New Year's and other holiday specials.
+Rock City gay party productions does events around town, including New Year's, Australia Day, and other holiday specials.

 The Beyond leather/fetish events with dress code seem to be on permanent hiatus.